NitishSolves/rkgit-hackwarts-StudyCanvas/README.md

 ## About
 StudyCanvas is a powerful, lightweight digital notebook that replaces physical books, copies, and pens.
-It delivers a true **bagless campus experience** for B.Tech students with smooth drawing, multi-page support, PDF export, and smart organization.
+It delivers a true **bagless campus experience** for College students with smooth drawing, multi-page support, PDF export, and smart organization.

 ## Tech stack